zodDv/sweeft-python/url-shortener/README.md

 # REST URL Shortener API

-This is a simple API application made with flask that allows us to shorten the URL
+This is a simple API application made with flask that allows us to shorten the given URL.

 ## Usage